PrajwalMutalik/Courier_billing_software/README.md

 ## 🔐 License

-This software is a private, client-specific project and is not open for redistribution or commercial reuse without permission.
+This software is a private, client-specific project developed for internal use by Professional Courier branch.
+All rights are reserved.
+Redistribution, modification, or commercial use is **not permitted** without prior written permission.

+For licensing inquiries, contact: prajwalmutalik@gmail.com

 ## 📬 Contact